The class the stars fell on: About the class

 The 1914 West Point baseball team.
 Omar Bradley is second from left.
-Every member of the team who remained in the army became a general.
+Every member of the team who remained in the Army became a general.

 Some 287 cadets entered the United States Military Academy at West Point, New York, in 1911, the largest plebe (entering or most junior) class up to that date.
 That year, the United States Congress changed the rules regarding appointment to the Academy.
 Previously, Congressmen had been allowed to make one appointment every four years.
 This was now increased to one every three years.

 Fourteen more cadets received appointments to the class, which they joined six weeks late, in August 1911, thereby missing out on the infamous period of hazing known as Beast Barracks.
 They were known as the "Augustines" after the month on which they joined.
 Among their number was Omar Bradley.

 Only 164 cadets graduated and were commissioned as second lieutenants on 12 June 1915, but that was still the largest graduating class up to that time.
-The US Army had 105 positions available for them.
+The Army had 105 positions available for them.

 The class First Captain (the cadet brigade commander) was Roscoe B. Woodruff.
 The top 19 graduates all went into the United States Army Corps of Engineers.
 Ranking first in the class was William E. R. Covell, who edged out Edwin R. Kimble by the narrowest of margins.
 Covell went on to become a general during World War II.
 Kimble served during World War I as a major in France, where he died on 9 April 1918 of sepsis after a surgical operation.
 The youngest graduating member of the class was Clyde R. Eisenschmidt, who was born on 30 July 1894.
 He retired as a lieutenant colonel on 30 June 1940.

 The oldest member of the class was Robert B. Lorch, who was born on 18 December 1888.
 After serving in France as a major during World War I, he was honorably discharged from the Army on 8 December 1922.
 Recalled during World War II, he reached the rank of lieutenant colonel in 1950.
 In a class with many superb athletes, Thomas B. Larkin won the physical fitness contest and was designated "strong man" of the Corps.